The Summer Promptathon is Coming

 This critique marks this lesson as complete.

 Your rotated box exercise turned out pretty well.
 I like that you drew this nice and big as that really helps when dealing with complex spatial problems.
-You did a good job drawing through your boxes but one of the reasons this exercise started to fall apart on you is because you didn't keep the gaps between your boxes narrow and consistent. https://drawabox.com/lesson/1/21/guessing Keeping the gaps narrow and consistent really helps with inferring information about neighboring boxes rotation and proportion.
-While the rotations here aren't perfect this was a good effort overall.
+You also did a good job drawing through your boxes and keeping your gaps narrow and consistent.
+While the rotations here are a bit slight this was a good effort overall.
 The more you draw and develop your spatial thinking ability the easier these rotations are to handle.
 This is a great exercise to come back to after a few lessons to see how much your spatial thinking ability has improved.
-Your organic perspective exercises are where I'm seeing the biggest improvement in terms of line confidence.
+Your organic perspective exercises are looking good.
 You seem to be getting comfortable using the ghosting method and drawing from your shoulder for confident linework which is great.
-Your box constructions are fairly wonky throughout this exercise and you need to develop a better sense for how box lines converge to vps so the 250 box challenge will be a great next step for you.
+Your box constructions are fairly solid for the most part and I can see you are developing a good sense for how box lines converge to vps.
+Nice work!

 Next Steps: